 THE CONSUMMATION OF DANIEL’S REVELATION

-Two years prior, Daniel had received a vision of the rise and fall of kingdoms, with details regarding the establishment of the kingdom of God.
+The tenth chapter of Daniel occurs only a few years after the prophecy in the ninth chapter of Daniel was given.
+It was several years before this that Daniel had received a vision of the rise and fall of kingdoms, with details regarding the establishment of the kingdom of God.
 This vision repeated some details of Nebuchadnezzar’s dream, but expanded on it.
 It further brought to view some details of a mysterious prophecy of judgment related in Daniel chapter four.
 Yet the “repeat and enlarge” principle of the visions and dreams of Daniel’s book continued in the eighth chapter, which built upon certain details of the seventh chapter of Daniel.
 The ninth chapter of Daniel was giving a critical understanding of the eighth chapter of Daniel after he was overcome by the force of the vision, because he “was astonished at the vision, but none understood it” (Daniel 8:27).
-Yet Daniel sought for still more understanding of the great unfolding of revelation revealed to him already in chapter nine (why is explained later in this article).
+Yet Daniel sought for still more understanding of the great unfolding of revelation revealed to him already in chapter nine (why he did this is explained further on in the article).
 This is where chapter ten begins to expand upon the proper understanding of the previous prophecies.
 And it will be this understanding which lays a foundation for understanding the final three chapters of Daniel.
 Since we are building upon the foundation of the former prophecies, now might be a good time to review those prophecies if you haven’t already:

 Daniel 2: Unlocking the Forgotten Dream of Prophecy